Chewhern/PriSecFileStorageClientApplication/Cross Desktop OS/Readme.md

 ## Web
 Web is a cross platform terminal application that was supported only for MacOS and Linux.
 It needs to launch through terminal and access through web browser.

+## Native Desktop
+Native desktop is a cross platform desktop application which aims to use the native os's user interface.